Skip to main content

 }

-For browsers that don't fully support logical properties, Bun's CSS bundler compiles them to physical properties with appropriate directional adjustments:
+For browsers that don’t fully support logical properties, Bun’s CSS bundler compiles them to physical properties for each text direction:

 /* For left-to-right languages */